openPMD/openPMD-api/docs/source/analysis/pandas.rst

 The Python bindings of openPMD-api provide direct methods to load data into the `Pandas data analysis ecosystem <https://pandas.pydata.org>`__.

-Pandas computes on CPU, for GPU-accelerated data analysis see :ref:`RAPIDS <analysis-rapids>`.
+Pandas computes on the CPU, for GPU-accelerated data analysis see :ref:`RAPIDS <analysis-rapids>`.

 .. _analysis-pandas-install: